 Autonomous Database provides local and across-region standby databases for data protection against disasters with a Recovery Time Objective (RTO) of 2 minutes and a Recovery Point Objective of up to 1 minute.

 AWS RDS provides (Active) Data Gaurd.
 However, only for the non-CDB Architecture, which has been deprecated for almost a decade and is not supported anymore starting Oracle Database 21c onward.
-Additionally, it is available in-region only, not protecting against “real” disasters affecting an entire metropolitan area.
+More importantly, Data Guard on AWS RDS does not support synchronous replication (does not guarantee zero data loss) and automatic failover, which means an increase in your RPO and RTO.

 The AWS RDS Multi-AZ (Availability Zone) option, as the name reveals, provides an in-region replication only, too.
 More importantly, it is based on storage volume replication, not on redo apply.
 One of the worst characteristics of storage mirroring is replicating every block as is, including the corrupted ones, without any data validation and correction.